theasci/jasminejsx/README.md

 # Usage

 1. Create a `test/spec` directory for your `*Spec.jsx` files.
-2. In your test folder, create your own `run.jsx` file that will bootstrap your testing environment.
+1. In your `test/` folder, create your own `run.jsx` file that will bootstrap your testing environment.
 Here's what it should look like:

     ```js
     // Define your root path - this will be the folder that contains your node_modules folder
     var rootPath = new File($.fileName).parent.parent;

+    // Define an optional Logger to override default
+    // $.evalFile(modulesPath + '/extendscript-logger/index.jsx');
+    // var logger = new Logger(rootPath+'/log/mytestlog.log', 'INFO');

+    //Load the jasminejsx setup
     //@include '../node_modules/jasminejsx/index.jsx'

-	// sanity check - you can delete this after you verify your root path is correct
+    // Sanity check, you can delete this after you verify your root path is correct.
     logger.info('rootPath is: ' + rootPath);

     // Run Jasmine
     $.evalFile(rootPath + '/node_modules/jasminejsx/test/run.jsx');
     ```

     You can run this script in a few ways:

-	* You can run this through the InDesign Scripts panel if you linked it properly to the `Scripts/Scripts Panel/` directory inside your Adobe InDesign application directory.
+    * You can run this through the InDesign Scripts panel if it is linked properly to the `Scripts/Scripts Panel/` directory inside your Adobe InDesign application directory.
-	* You can run this from VS Code using Adobe's ExtendScript Debugger.
-Just create a debug configuration that points to it
+    * You can run this from VS Code using [Adobe's ExtendScript Debugger](https://marketplace.visualstudio.com/items?itemName=Adobe.extendscript-debug).
+Just create a debug configuration that points to it.
-	* You can run it from the ExtendScript Toolkit
+    * You can run it from within [Adobe ExtendScript Toolkit](https://www.adobe.com/devnet/scripting/estk.html).
+Not recommended as [future development is not in the works for ESTK](https://medium.com/adobetech/workaround-for-extendscript-toolkit-debugger-error-1116-f067f81f96c6).
-	* From the command line - see below
+    * From the command line - see below.

 3. If you want to be able to run these test from the command line, link to the `node_modules/jasminejsx/test/run` file.
 This currently only works with OSX machines as it uses JavaScript for automation to open InDesign and run the tests.